-Easy-breezy Tibet travel guide for First-timers to let you know everything that it is needed to know about how to travel Tibet!
+Easy-breezy Tibet travel guide for First-timers to let you know everything about how to travel to Tibet!

 One could find many says about Tibet travel on the internet.
 For first-timers to Tibet it is especially confusing, because some of these information were false and some of them were outdated, difficult for first-timers to know which is which.
 As a local Lhasa-based travel agency who has been specialized in arranging Tibet tours for foreign travelers since 1999, Tibet Travel Expert Team here provide you the up-to-date 100% accurate Tibet Travel Guide for First-timers to Tibet.

 Yes, you can!
-At the moment, mostly only Norway and Bhutan-passport holders are still banned from Tibet travel in general.
+At the moment, mostly only Norway and Bhutan-passport holders are not able to travel to Tibet travel in general.
 Of Ngari (western Tibet, including Mt Kailash, Lake Manasarovar, and Guge Kingdom, etc), Indian passport-holder must travel through a different channel reserved especially for Indian pilgrims.
 There is no age nor group size restrictions for foreign travelers to travel Tibet, meaning even there is only one of you, you can still travel Tibet.

-There are three different kinds of Tibet permit which must sound very confusing for first-timers to Tibet but actually how many of them you need is decided by your itinerary and this should be taking care of by your travel agent.
+There are three different kinds of Tibet permit which must sound very confusing for first-timers to Tibet but actually how many of them you need depends on your itinerary and your travel agency should be responsible for it.
 Roughly it works like this:

-Tibet Travel Permit (TTB): every foreign traveler need this to enter Tibet, and if your tour in Tibet remains in Lhasa and around, including Gyantse, Shigatse, Namtso. etc, this is the only one you need.
+Tibet Travel Permit (TTB): Every foreign traveler need this to enter Tibet.
+If your tour in Tibet remains in Lhasa and around, including Gyantse, Shigatse, Namtso. etc, this is the only one you need.

-Alien’s Travel Permit (PSB): for more in-depth tour in Tibet to travel to areas like Mt Everest, Tsetang, etc. this second permit is needed, and usually it is applied after you are already here with your original passport and Tibet Travel Permit (TTB), which takes about 30 minutes or so.
+Alien’s Travel Permit (PSB): For more in-depth tour in Tibet to travel to areas like Mt Everest, Tsetang, etc, you need a second permit.
+Your guide can apply for you after you are already in Lhasa with your original passport and Tibet Travel Permit (TTB).
+It only takes 30 minutes or so.

-Military Permit: this 3rd permit is needed only if you were to travel more in-depth of Tibet to restricted areas as Ngari (western Tibet, including Mt Kailash, Lake Manasarovar, Guge Kingdom, etc), Rawok in eastern Tibet, etc.
+Military Permit: You need this 3rd permit only if you plan to travel to areas as Ngari (western Tibet, including Mt Kailash, Lake Manasarovar, Guge Kingdom, etc), Rawok in eastern Tibet, etc.

-Can I Travel Tibet as an Independent Backpacker
+Can I Travel to Tibet as an Independent Backpacker

 No, sorry!
 Foreign travellers cannot travel Tibet as an independent backpacker.
 To travel Tibet is highly regulated and it is actually illegal for foreign travellers to use public transportation outside of Lhasa city.
-The road outside Lhasa is highly regulated with military guard stations every few hours away.
+The roads outside Lhasa have military checkpoints every few hours away.
 You will stop at every single one to have your Tibet permit examined.

 Traveling Tibet is expensive.
 A private tour of you and yours alone with guide & vehicle at your service exclusively is suggested when there are four or more travellers.
-The tour price will be decided mainly of your travel route, also by travel month, hotel rate, etc. If there are only 1-3 of you, you are suggested to join a group tour instead.
+The tour price will depend mainly on your travel route, also by travel month, hotel rate, etc. If there are only 1-3 of you, we suggest you join a group tour.
 While a group tour certainly has its flaws, eg. Not flexible with itinerary, cannot choose your own hotels, etc. it does save you considerably.
-Tibet group tours’ prices are also affected by season.
+Tibet group tours’ prices also vary by season.
 An 8 days Tibet group tour including Everest Base Camp is generally about USD 1000 or so.